 - The County shall initiate action by submit a letter on the official stationery of the County and it shall be signed by an authorized representative of the County. - The letter shall identify the specific claim(s) involved and describe the disputed (in)action regarding the claim.
 Letter sent to:

 Division Chief DHCS SUD-PPFD P.O.
-Box 997413, MS-2621 Sacramento, CA 95899-741
+Box 997413, MS-2621 Sacramento, CA 95899-741 on DHCS' evaluation of the merits.

 The County may initiate a second level appeal to the Office of Administrative Hearings and Appeals (OAHA).